govau/verifiable-logs/README.md

 ## Application of an RFC6962-style log to an open dataset

-To experiment with verifiable datasets, we've done the following:
+To experiment with verifiable datasets, we're working on the following:

-1. Deployed an RFC6962-based Verifiable Log server to [cloud.gov.au](https://cloud.gov.au) (details [here](./doc/rfc6962-objecthash.md)).
+1. Deploying an RFC6962-based Verifiable Log server to [cloud.gov.au](https://cloud.gov.au) (details [here](./doc/rfc6962-objecthash.md)).
-2. Created a trigger that a dataset hosted on [data.gov.au](https://data.gov.au) can choose to use, which will submit all entries added to a dataset, to a corresponding Verifiable Log (details [here](./doc/data-gov-au-example.md)).
+2. Creating a trigger that a dataset hosted on [data.gov.au](https://data.gov.au) can choose to use, which will submit all entries added to a dataset, to a corresponding Verifiable Log.

-### What does this enable?
+### What will this enable?

 This enable the owner of any public dataset on data.gov.au to be able to easily enable verifiable properties for their dataset.